Wednesday: Eat. Drink. Do.

-National Irish Coffee Day, a whiskey tasting and more things to do in Chicago on Wednesday, Jan.
-25.
+A Cajun cooking class, half-price bites and more at Oyster Bah and more things to do in Chicago on Wednesday, Feb.
+1.

 EAT